Office cleaning contracts can be the bread and butter of a commercial cleaning business. Here’s how to find (and win!) them.

 When interacting with a social media presence, there is a lot of online etiquette tips out there, but essentially it comes down to some good old-fashioned common sense that you might have heard from your grandmother: If you don’t have anything nice to say, then don’t say anything.
 That means don’t talk bad about your competition, don’t get into online arguments with customers, and try to maintain a positive demeanor.

 Another great way to meet new people and find more opportunities is to never underestimate the power of networking.
 Networking might be as simple as contributing to local organizations or volunteering your services once a month at an area nonprofit.
 You can also step it up and go to the chamber of commerce meetings, business district events, and other similar events.
+Every time you connect with new people and businesses, you are creating opportunities for new clients for your cleaning business.

 What to do once you find potential clients

 Office managers and property supervisors want the same things any other customer wants.
-They want to sign office cleaning contracts with a company that’s responsible, responsive and does quality work.
+They want to sign commercial cleaning contracts with a company that’s responsible, responsive and does quality work.
 You can showcase these qualities the minute you meet them or talk with them on the phone.

 How?
 Answer calls professionally.
 Say hello, state your name, and identify your company.
 It’s confusing for customers if you just say, “hello.”
 They aren’t sure if they’ve dialed a wrong number or what.
 “Hello.
 This is ABC Commercial Cleaning, Aaron speaking.”
 That simple statement lets the caller know they’ve not only dialed the right number, but they also have a name that they can relate to.
 You aren’t just some random company now.
 You have a name.